 Well, when you want to think of a name that inspires horror, what name do you think of?
 Hitler.

-But Maguire, rightly so, couldn’t stomach the idea of imagining that particular figure in a sympathetic way and sure didn’t want to write a book that might lead there people to do so.
+But Maguire, rightly so, couldn’t stomach the idea of imagining that particular figure in a sympathetic way and sure didn’t want to write a book that might lead other people to do so.

 So then what other name inspires fear and loathing?
 (Remember, this was before Harry Potter was published.)